twowaits/make-pull-request/README.md

 - We will assign it to the person we find most fit among all the students who have requested.

-- Person have time till 4PM to submit, if fails to do so we will assign to someone else.
+- Person have time till 8 PM to submit, if fails to do so we will assign to someone else.

 - Make sure you take from latest code and don't edit any other file.
 Save your file by name Date.(language extension) like 3rdOct.java, 3rdOct.py, 7thOct.js